 The types of psychotherapy used to treat bipolar disorder include:

-Social rhythm therapy.
-This helps you develop and maintain daily routines.
+- Social rhythm therapy.
+This helps you develop and maintain a normal sleep schedule and more predictable daily routines.

 Support groups also help people with bipolar disorder.
 You receive encouragement, learn coping skills, and share concerns.
 You may feel less isolated as a result.
 Family members and friends may also benefit from a support group.
 They can gain a better understanding of the illness, share their concerns, and learn how to best support loved ones with bipolar disorder.